What Is A Notifiable Incident?

 These changes are in alignment with the psychosocial health and safety code of practice, however, it is important to note that any changes will not take effect until they have been rolled out by the WHS regulators.

-Proper reporting and investigation help identify the root causes of hazards incidents, leading to improved safety practices and compliance with regulations, ultimately fostering a safer work environment.
+Proper reporting and investigation help identify the root causes of incidents, leading to improved safety practices and compliance with regulations.
+This ultimately fosters a safer work environment for everyone.

 Different states and territories may have additional or specific requirements.
 For instance: